-3.2.2 Adjustment to Remove Facility Association Experience
+3.2.2 Adjustment to Remove Facility Association Experience30

 The loss cost per exposure data provided to the actuaries includes data for the entire industry together with a breakdown for Facility Association (FA).
 Since the benchmark rates are intended for the regular market Mercer removes the FA unadjusted reported incurred loss and unallocated loss adjustment expense data and earned vehicle count data from the industry actual loss ratio experience.
 (Appendix A, Exhibit 2, pg.
-1) The adjustment to remove FA data involves subtracting the applicable FA data from the industry data for each year (1999-2003) to arrive at a cost to be used in calculating the indicated benchmark rates for each territory.
+1) The adjustment to remove FA data involves subtracting the applicable FA data from the industry data for each year (1999-2003) to arrive at a "Regular Market" value for each parameter.
+This adjustment is done prior to calculating the projected loss cost per exposure for each year and the weighted average projected average loss cost to be used in calculating the indicated benchmark rates for each territory.